Factor in Risk for More Realistic Schedules

 Risk Path Analysis identifies the potential critical paths to either project completion or a selected milestone.

 “Risk Path Gantt” showing the potential critical paths to any selected deliverable based on their criticality to the outcome.
 This example uses Full Monte data sharing with the host scheduling tool to create the view.

 Joint Confidence Level (JCL)

 The JCL scatter report is an integrated uncertainty analysis of both cost and schedule.
 It shows the probability of both cost and schedule being within target values and highlights the relationship between the two.

 Monte Carlo Simulation

 Full Monte uses Monte Carlo simulation – named after the famous casino – to produce more realistic schedules by modeling the uncertainties inherent in any prediction of the future.
 Monte Carlo works by simulating the project thousands of times, each time using a diﬀerent set of duration estimates sampled from distributions speciﬁed by you.
-Results are presented in terms of histograms and s-curves of early and late dates, free and total float, and cost, for every task in the network.
+Results are presented in terms of histograms and S-curves of both schedule and cost for every task in the schedule.

 Microsoft Project 2007 through 2016 Standard or Professional Editions 32 or 64bit.
 Office 365 with local install.
 Project Server supported with Project Professional.